Acadia's Affluent OriginsBy Frank Swanson

 While Acadia expanded and thrived, the fortunes of the men who'd help create it didn't fare so well due to the implementation of a federal income tax and the Great Depression.
 Even George Dorr, lauded as the “Father of Acadia,” emptied his once deep pockets in acquiring land for the park and died virtually penniless.
 By the 1940s the island's era of Gilded Age extravagance was a distant memory, and many of the beautiful homes on Millionaires' Row were abandoned and had fallen into ruin.
 In 1947 a wildfire driven by gale force winds raced through Millionaires' Row, destroying 67 of the elaborate cottages and burning 10,000 acres in the park.

 Despite all the years and reversals, you can find traces of Acadia's lavish past everywhere in Bar Harbor and elsewhere on the island.
-Several historic mansions have been reborn as bed and breakfast inns, among them Balance Rock Inn , and Cleftstone Manor to name only a few.
+Several historic mansions have been reborn as bed and breakfast inns, among them Balance Rock Inn .
 But perhaps the greatest legacy left behind by those moneyed cottagers of yesteryear is Acadia National Park itself.

 Acadia National Park, ME